Dr. Jonathan Bradley Assistant Professor and Barber–Gennum Chair in Information Technology

 Jeremy has completed his B. Eng in Engineering Physics with high distinction in 2013 from Carleton University and is currently undertaking his PhD at McMaster University in the department of Engineering Physics.
 His research interests include silicon photonics, thin films, and rare earths.
 Jeremy enjoys the great outdoors and is an avid backcountry camper.
 He has been actively involved with the McMaster outdoors club where he organises trips in the region.

 Email: millej29 "AT" mcmaster.ca

-Cameron received his B.Sc. in Honours Physics from Wilfrid Laurier University in 2018 and is now a M.A.Sc. student in Engineering Physics at McMaster University.
+Cameron received his B.Sc. in Honours Physics from Wilfrid Laurier University and M.A.Sc. in Engineering Physics at McMaster University.
 His research interests include design and simulation of silicon photonics systems as he undertakes research projects in the group that involve the study and characterization of novel silicon waveguide structures and amplifiers.
 In his free time, Cameron enjoys fitness activities, golfing, skiing, playing billiards and playing guitar and piano.

 Email: narainc "AT" mcmaster.ca

 Bruno received both his B.Sc. in Physics and B.Eng. in Engineering Physics with an emphasis in Technology Production from the State University of Campinas (Unicamp, Brazil) in 2018.
 His research in the group involves the design, fabrication, and characterization of on-chip nanophotonic cavity structures and lasers.
 Bruno’s main goal as a researcher is to apply his knowledge in projects that will benefit society and he is interested in new product development and innovation.
 His hobbies include playing guitar and practicing physical activities as well as watching movies and TV shows.